GeorgeShao/GeorgeShao/README.md

 I study Computer Science @ University of Waterloo.

+I've worked at Drop and ETHGlobal, and I'll be joining X (Twitter) in Winter 2025.

 Read my engineering blog at [www.shao.zip](https://shao.zip)

 Get in touch with me at [GeorgeShao123@gmail.com](mailto:GeorgeShao123@gmail.com)